 How to Arrange Your Restaurant Dining Room Seating

-Before you open the doors to your restaurant, it is important to have your restaurant seating set up and ready for customers.
 Your restaurant dining area is the most important area of your restaurant.
 It determines your ambiance and the spending culture of your clientele.
 It represents your theme and your brand.
-As you look over your available space, you will need to determine how to arrange your seating to make the most of your space, while also allowing your guests to feel comfortable.
-Aside from tables and chairs, you will also need room for wait stations, POS systems and storage.
+Before you open the doors to your restaurant, it is important to have your restaurant seating set up and ready for customers.
+As you look over your available space, you will need to determine how to arrange your seating to make the most of this space, while allowing your guests to feel comfortable, and your staff to maneuver around safely and comfortably.

 Keep in mind that it is much easier for staff to maneuver if you keep as much open space as possible.
-This makes it easier for them to keep an eye over the dining area and take note of any problems or tables that may need service.
+This makes it easier for them to keep an eye on the dining area and notice any problems, or take notice of tables that may need service.
 It also allows the host/hostess to see available tables easily so that he/she can seat customers quickly.

-Keep in mind your target market to help you determine how to design your dining room.
-Consider what type of customers you expect to frequent your restaurant.
-Each target market has different preferences which will assist you on how to arrange the dining area.
-Some customers prefer a nice quiet booth while others will find that tables and chairs are more suitable to their needs.
-Keep in mind that booths tend to make the most use of space, although they somewhat limit staff maneuverability.
+Your target market is another factor that can help you determine how to design your dining room.
+Each target audience has different preferences: are you catering to families with children, or couples and groups of friends dining out?
+The latter may prefer nice quiet booths while the former will find that tables and chairs are more suitable to their needs.
+Keep in mind that booths tend to make the most use of space, although they tend to limit staff maneuverability.

 Anchor Tables and Floating Tables

 Regardless of your target market, there are a few things that customers generally prefer.
 They prefer tables and booths that are anchored to the wall, rather than floating in the center of the room.
 This gives the feeling of having more privacy and tends to make people like the restaurant experience more.
 Placing columns in the middle of an open dining area using partitions, screens or curtains, can create anchor areas when there is not enough wall space available.